JoshDoody/joshdoody.github.io/_posts/2016-07-21-why-you-should-not-negotiate-your-salary.md

 This is a good one: Money isn't the most important thing.
 I think we can all agree on that.
 So we're done here, right?

 Weeeelllll, maybe not quite.
 The thing is the reason the company can pay you *any* salary is they're in business to make money.
 So money is actually probably very important to them.
-Maybe not *the most important thing*, but it's pretty high up there since money enables the business to continue exisiting and hiring people.
+Maybe not *the most important thing*, but it's pretty high up there since money enables the business to continue existing and hiring people.

 And it's not like you're going to show up to work every single day asking about money money money.
 In fact, focusing on money now, when you're negotiating the terms of your employment, will probably keep you from having to think about money *at all* for quite a while since you'll know you negotiated the best starting salary you could.
 You won't have to constantly wonder whether you are underpaid because you made the noble choice to ignore money and just accept the job.